-LCFC is a professional football club which plays its home matches at the King Power Stadium in Leicester and participates in domestic as well as European club competitions.
+LCFC is a professional football club which plays its home matches at King Power Stadium in Leicester and participates in domestic as well as European club competitions.

 We have a number of other business operations, including football operations, commercial partnerships, ticketing and retail.
 LCFC is dedicated to conducting its business consistent with the highest standards of business ethics.

 We have an obligation to our employees, shareholders, customers, suppliers, community representatives and other business contacts to be honest, fair and forthright in all of our business activities.